Why select investment funds over shares?

 Objective: Invest in predominantly UK quoted shares to achieve income and capital growth.
 Up to 20% of portfolio can be invested in overseas stocks.

-From their website his approach is ‘based on that of Warren Buffett’s and involves building a concentrated portfolio of “quality” companies that have strong brands and/or powerful market franchises’
+His approach is based on that of Warren Buffett’s and involves building a concentrated portfolio of “quality” companies that have strong brands and/or powerful market franchises.

 Their ‘portfolio has a heavy emphasis on branded consumer goods and services (Diageo, Unilever, Kraft, AG Barr), media (Pearson, Sage) and financial services (Fidessa, Schroders, Rathbones, Hargreaves Lansdown’.

 Record: Dividend yield 2%.
 Capital growth of above 200% over 10 years and 160% dividend growth over the same period.

 Fee: 0.85%, total expense ratio capped at 1.25%.